Replacement Covers and Cushions for Furniture Made by Comfy 1/Creative Comfort

 Please note: These prices may be higher than you might find elsewhere, but for these prices you would be receiving foam of quality at least comparable to what you originally received, and better quality than what we were offering from 1997 to mid-2003.
 This is foam of the kind that usually lasts for at least 15 years of hard use, and often much longer than that, and in any case much longer than most cushion filling that you'll find locally.
 It's probably also more comfortable than most foam that's available locally.
 To read some of our customers' comments about their experiences with this cushion filling over the years, click here.
 For specifics about the quality of our "puffy" inner cushions and their adjustability, and for comparison of their features with those of our all-foam cushions, click here and scroll down to the text that's next to the first picture.

 You would normally need 6 to 10 yards of 54"-wide fabric for a three-seat sofa with an exposed-wood frame (the yardage depending on exact size, whether you have fabric-covered arms, arm pillows, and/or a fabric-covered back, and whether the direction in which a pattern, wale or grain is turned matters to you).
 Our fabrics vary from $7/yd to $22yd and up (most are below $30/yard).
-Note that we presently don't offer matching of patterns in orders for replacement covers.. (see "Patterns that need to be matched", above.)
+Patterns that would need to be matched, in orders for replacement covers. (see "Patterns that need to be matched", above.)
+If you really want a pattern matched, double the normal yardage that would be required for an unmatched fabric, and add $5 per cushion cover.

 Our normal completion time is about six weeks after your ordering or after our receipt of your fabric, if you provide the fabric.